Strategic Events & Campaign Development

 The integrated branding efforts of this unique campaign successfully captured the essence of what makes Donkeysaddle Projects special: the organization’s work is a powerful reminder that mutual aid, art and organizing are incredible tools for liberation.

 Because my branding was approached with their most foundational values in mind, it can grow and evolve as the organizational needs and activism landscape changes.
-The Palestine Grassroots Distribution Project visual strategy laid the foundation for Donkeysaddle’s related, subsequent activations to be successful:
+The Grassroots Community Network visual strategy laid the foundation for Donkeysaddle’s related, subsequent activations to be successful:

-Increased awareness and connection toward the PGDP campaign, which continues to provide monthly stipends for 20 extended families within Gaza or those they helped evacuate to Cairo.
+Increased awareness and connection toward the GCN program, which continues to provide monthly stipends for 20 extended families within Gaza, those who they helped evacuate to Cairo, and families connected to Donkeysaddle’s storytelling work in other areas of crisis around the world.

 The experiential, community-based campaign for Severed activated: